 Glyceryl Oleate in Sulfate Free Shampoo

-Sulfate free shampoo products and conditioners are increasing in demand.
-Sulfates are what gives shampoos their high foaming properties, allowing them to also remove buildup from the sebum that our scalps produce.
+Sulfate-free shampoo products and conditioners are increasing in demand.
+Sulfates are what give shampoos their high foaming properties, allowing them to also remove buildup from the sebum that our scalps produce.

 Industrial strength sodium laureth sulfate is also used to strip the grease from automobile engines.

 In the hair beauty industry, shampoos with sulfates have developed the reputation of causing frizziness, dryness, and fading to applied hair color.
 This is why salons offering keratin treatments and Brazilian blowouts will recommend that their clients use sulfate-free shampoos and conditioners.

 Glyceryl oleate in sulfate-free shampoo products provides cleansing effectiveness without removing excessive amounts of natural oil from the hair while moisturizing the strands.

 Research on Glyceryl Oleate Formula to Improve Skin Penetration and Bioavailability

 While glyceryl oleate for hair can be used to improve texture, it may also be promising for enhancing the effectiveness of topically applied scalp treatments that fight inflammation and counter the signs of hair loss

 Topical treatments must be able to reach deeper skin layers and become bioavailable in desired quantities.